;

 Spay/Neuter for feral kitties through Project Purr is currently FREE for Santa Cruz County residents (see below for clinic information).

-For over 30 years, Project Purr has provided a spay/neuter veterinary package for feral cats/kittens to all residents of Santa Cruz County, regardless of income.
-Cats must be at least 4 months old or weigh at least 4 pounds.
-The package includes: spay/neuter, FVRCP and Rabies vaccines, parasite control, mandatory ear tip (humane surgical removal of the left ear tip as a sign that the cat is fixed).
+For over 36 years, Project Purr has provided a spay/neuter veterinary package for feral cats/kittens to all residents of Santa Cruz County, regardless of income.
+Cats must be at least 3 months old or weigh at least 3 pounds.
+The package includes: spay/neuter, Rabies vaccine, mandatory ear tip (humane surgical removal of the left ear tip as a sign that the cat is fixed) and microchip.

-All cats must be delivered to the clinics in humane traps.
-Traps can be obtained (with returnable deposit) from Santa Cruz County Animal Services in either Santa Cruz or Watsonville.
+All cats must be delivered to the clinics in humane traps, ONLY ONE CAT PER TRAP.
+Traps can be obtained (with refundable deposit) from Santa Cruz County Animal Services in either Santa Cruz or Watsonville.
 We recommend these trapping tips from the San Diego Feral Cat Coalition.
+Please keep kitty in a covered trap in a safe location overnight after surgery, release the next morning, feed as usual (kitty may hide for a few days).

 Animal Hospital of Soquel